turbogiants/curve25519-kotlin/README.md

 A synthetic Kotlin implementation of Curve25519.
 A fast Elliptic-curve Diffie-Hellman function, including x25519 key pairs, shared secrets, x25519 signatures, and the XVEdDSA VRF signature algorithm backed by Java code.
 Based on Signal [curve25519-java](https://github.com/signalapp/curve25519-java).

 This implementation doesn't use a native C curve25519-donna and only relies on pure Java code of Signal.
-Thus, this is a downgrade version of Signal [curve25519-java](https://github.com/signalapp/curve25519-java) version in terms of dynamic curve provider.
+Thus, this is a downgrade version of Signal [curve25519-java](https://github.com/signalapp/curve25519-java) in terms of dynamic curve provider.

 ### Obtaining an instance
 The caller initialize a singleton instance of Curve25519.